dannydeezy/pgp-plus/README.md

 ## Installation
 Note: you should audit the scripts you're installing first if you can.
 If you are unable to audit the scripts, you're trusting this open-source repository.

-To install, open the Terminal application on your computer then copy-paste the commands below and press Enter.

 ### Mac
 - First [download and install GPG](https://gpgtools.org/)
 - Open your Terminal application and copy-paste the following code into it, then press enter: